 Out of those who still don’t have coverage this year, the issue is they don’t have enough money to afford their premiums or deductibles, or they have other expenses such as rent or mortgage, groceries, utilities, etc. It’s estimated that one in 10 lost coverage due to job loss and remain uninsured.

 Without insurance in 2021, how will these Americans, many living with one or more chronic illnesses, afford life-extending or saving medications?

 Special Enrollment Period

-With many Americans losing health insurance, fortunately, you can now enroll in Marketplace health insurance until August 15, 2021.
+With many Americans losing health insurance, fortunately, you can now enroll in Marketplace health insurance until August 15, 2021 through the COVID-19 Public Health Emergency Special Enrollment Period.
 This is extended from the original special enrollment period that originally ended on May 15, 2021.

 You also qualify for special enrollment at any time if you undergo a life event, such as losing other coverage, getting married, etc.

 If you are on a State-based Marketplace health insurance plan, you will need to check with your state’s website for more information on special enrollment periods.
 You can also visit our Marketplace Map to view health insurance by state.

 Check out our Patient Access Lounge video below for more information about the Special Enrollment Period.